practicalli/engineering-playbook/docs/source-control/index.md

-# Version Control
+# Source Control

-Managing code changes is an important part of maintaining a usable code base and is the first step to having a robust development environment.
+Managing code changes is an important part of maintaining a usable code base and is an essential step to having a robust development workflow.

-Versioning your code allows you to track all the changes that happen over the life of your software, giving you a useful audit trail of how your code has evolved as well as allowing you go back in history to earlier versions.
+Versioning code tracks all the changes over the life of a project, providing an audit trail of change.

-Projects are managed in a repository which provides

-* An authoritative place to refer to all your project assets
-* A complete history of the changes that happened during the project
-* Ability to branch off and try alternative approaches / code solutions without polluting the main project (eg. sprints, experimental functionality)
+## Git

+Git is the defacto tool to manage code and other text artifacts of a project.

+Git uses a distributed model for sharing changes which also encourages branching to support easily experimenting with changes.

+## GitHub and GitLab

+Code sharing services support Git and also add pull requests to enable people to contribute to projects they are not maintainers for.
+This is especially useful for open source projects, allowing the community to contribute.

+!!!
+INFO "Emoji guide for commit messages and pull requests"
+    [gitmoji](https://gitmoji.dev/) provides an interactive search for emoji that can be used with Git commit messages and pull request descriptions & templates

+    [emojipedia](https://emojipedia.org/github) provides a wider support for emoji across multiple services

+!!!
+HINT "Collective Ownership of Code"
-* Collective ownership of the code as all developers take responsibility for the project assets
+    The distributed nature of Git supports and encourages collective ownership of the project code, as all developers take responsibility for the project assets

-A repository can be central or decentralised

 ## Access remote repositories